Bounded by Risk, Not Capability: Quantifying AI Occupational Substitution Rates via a Tech-Risk Dual-Factor Model: Discussion

 \subsection{Methodological Bounds and Requirements for Equilibrium Modeling}

-It is imperative to establish the empirical boundaries of the Occupational Automation Index (\textit{OAI}).
-The OAI functions strictly as a \textit{static cross-sectional diagnostic of relative systemic vulnerability} representing a pre-equilibrium technological shock vector in 2026.
-Therefore, direct extrapolation from high OAI values to absolute predictions of macroeconomic unemployment or final equilibrium wage collapse constitutes an econometric overclaim.
+We need to establish the empirical boundaries of the Occupational Automation Index (\textit{OAI}).
+The $OAI$ functions strictly as a \textit{static cross-sectional diagnostic of relative systemic vulnerability}, representing a pre-equilibrium technological shock vector in 2026.
+Direct extrapolation from high $OAI$ values to absolute predictions of macroeconomic unemployment or final equilibrium wage collapse therefore constitutes an econometric overclaim.

 Transforming these localized task-level exposure indices into robust macroeconomic outcome forecasts strictly mandates integrating the OAI into formalized Computable General Equilibrium (CGE) models.
 Extrapolating to the true systemic impact on the labor market necessitates the modeling of complex dynamic constraints, including endogenous capital-labor substitution elasticity (how quickly firms can actually afford to swap humans for AI server capacity), cross-industry labor re-equilibration dynamics (where displaced workers migrate), and shifting product demand elasticities (how lowered prices from AI efficiency spike demand and subsequently drive rehiring, i.e., the productivity effect).
 Consequently, the Compliance Premium remains a theoretically bounded macroeconomic hypothesis, serving as the necessary impetus for future targeted dynamic modeling.